Tambourin for Solo Cello & Piano

 To purchase this score, please add it to your cart above.
 To purchase music not currently available on Score Exchange or for extended license requests, please contact the publisher directly.

-Träumerei for solo Cello & Piano, Solveigs sang for Cello & Keyboard, A Serenade for Cello & Keyboard, The Gypsy Cellist in New Orleans, 8 Swinging Xmas Carols for Cello & Keyboard, Swing Low, Sweet Chariot for solo Cello and Keyboard, The Saint’s Visit Havana with a Touch of W.A.M for Cello & Piano, A Serenade for Cello Octet, Fanfare & Soliloquy for Cello & Piano, Czardas for Cello & Piano, Air on the G String from the Suite No. 3 in D for Solo Cello & Keyboard, Air on the G String for Solo Cello & String Orchestra from the Suite No. 3 in D , Allegro from the Trumpet Concerto for Cello & Keyboard, What Shall We Do With The Drunken Cellist?, Quando Me’n Vo for Cello & Piano, Vesti La Giubba for Cello & Piano, SUO-GAN for Cello & Piano, Times lost for Cello & Piano, Stanley Trumpet Voluntary (Opus 6 No.5) for 2 Cellos & Piano, Badinerie from Suite No.2 for Cello & Piano, Arioso (Sinfonia to Cantata Ich steh mit einem Fuß im Grabe) for Cello & Harpsichord, Amazing Grace for Cello & Piano, Jasmine Flower (The) for Cello & Piano, Havana Rhubarb Rumba for 2 Celli & Piano, Jazz it up: When the Saint’s Go Marching In for Cello & Piano, Overture from the Suite in D from the ’Water Music’ for Two Violas & Keyboard, Air from the Suite No. 3 in D for Cello & Keyboard, Come Back To Sorrento (Torna a Surriento) for Cello & Piano, O Sole Mio for Cello & Piano, Prelude from the Te Deum (Eurovision Song Contest Theme) for 2 Celli & Organ w pedals, Fugue for 6 Cellos, Stanley Trumpet Voluntary for Cello & Organ + Pedals , Für Elise Boogie Woogie for Cello & Piano (Keith Terrett Jazz for Strings Series), Frankie & Johnny for Cello & Piano, Moonlight Serenade (Glen Miller) for Cello Quintet (Jazz for 5 Strings Series), Fugue on B-a-c-h for Cello Quintet, Mitt hjerte alltid vanker for Cello Quartet, Lullaby for a Cellist, Keyboard & Double/E.Bass, Sāre Jahāṉ se Acchā - سارے جہاں سے اچھا (Indian Patriotic song) for Violin, Cello & Piano (Pro version), Lullaby for the Earth for Cello, Shakuhachi Flute, Celesta & Double Bass (Keith Terrett World Music Series), No. 1 of Trois Gnossiennes for Cello & Piano, Vedrò con mio diletto Aria: from the opera "Giustino" for Cello & Keyboard, Una Furtiva Lagrima for Cello & Piano, Salut d'Amour Loves Greeting Opus 12 for Cello & Pianoforte, Ave Maria for Cello & Piano, Moonlight Serenade for Cello & Piano, Tico-Tico no fubá for Violin, Cello & Piano, Tico-Tico no fubá for Viola, Cello & Piano, Rondo Alla Turca for Cello & Piano, Were You There? for Cello & Piano, Air on the G string for Cello Duo, 7 Popular Carols for two Cellos, A Cellist Goes Ballroom Dancing, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Cello & Piano, Ukrainian National Anthem Shche ne vmerla Ukraina for Cello Quintet, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Violin, Cello & Piano, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Cello & Piano in A minor, Japanese National Anthem (Kimigayo) for Violin & Cello, Marche Funèbre d'une Marionnette for Cello Quartet, Largo (Ombra mai fu) from Xerces for Three Celli, Ave Maria "Ellens dritter Gesang" for Cello & Pianoforte, Ombra mai fu for Cello & Piano, Intermezzo from Cavalleria Rusticana for Cello & Piano, Jesu, Joy of Man's Desiring for Cello & Piano and Scottish National Anthem for String Orchestra
+Träumerei for solo Cello & Piano, Solveigs sang for Cello & Keyboard, A Serenade for Cello & Keyboard, The Gypsy Cellist in New Orleans, 8 Swinging Xmas Carols for Cello & Keyboard, Swing Low, Sweet Chariot for solo Cello and Keyboard, The Saint’s Visit Havana with a Touch of W.A.M for Cello & Piano, A Serenade for Cello Octet, Fanfare & Soliloquy for Cello & Piano, Czardas for Cello & Piano, Air on the G String from the Suite No. 3 in D for Solo Cello & Keyboard, Air on the G String for Solo Cello & String Orchestra from the Suite No. 3 in D , Allegro from the Trumpet Concerto for Cello & Keyboard, What Shall We Do With The Drunken Cellist?, Quando Me’n Vo for Cello & Piano, Vesti La Giubba for Cello & Piano, SUO-GAN for Cello & Piano, Times lost for Cello & Piano, Stanley Trumpet Voluntary (Opus 6 No.5) for 2 Cellos & Piano, Badinerie from Suite No.2 for Cello & Piano, Arioso (Sinfonia to Cantata Ich steh mit einem Fuß im Grabe) for Cello & Harpsichord, Amazing Grace for Cello & Piano, Jasmine Flower (The) for Cello & Piano, Havana Rhubarb Rumba for 2 Celli & Piano, Jazz it up: When the Saint’s Go Marching In for Cello & Piano, Overture from the Suite in D from the ’Water Music’ for Two Violas & Keyboard, Air from the Suite No. 3 in D for Cello & Keyboard, Come Back To Sorrento (Torna a Surriento) for Cello & Piano, O Sole Mio for Cello & Piano, Prelude from the Te Deum (Eurovision Song Contest Theme) for 2 Celli & Organ w pedals, Fugue for 6 Cellos, Stanley Trumpet Voluntary for Cello & Organ + Pedals , Für Elise Boogie Woogie for Cello & Piano (Keith Terrett Jazz for Strings Series), Frankie & Johnny for Cello & Piano, Moonlight Serenade (Glen Miller) for Cello Quintet (Jazz for 5 Strings Series), Fugue on B-a-c-h for Cello Quintet, Mitt hjerte alltid vanker for Cello Quartet, Lullaby for a Cellist, Keyboard & Double/E.Bass, Sāre Jahāṉ se Acchā - سارے جہاں سے اچھا (Indian Patriotic song) for Violin, Cello & Piano (Pro version), Lullaby for the Earth for Cello, Shakuhachi Flute, Celesta & Double Bass (Keith Terrett World Music Series), No. 1 of Trois Gnossiennes for Cello & Piano, Vedrò con mio diletto Aria: from the opera "Giustino" for Cello & Keyboard, Una Furtiva Lagrima for Cello & Piano, Salut d'Amour Loves Greeting Opus 12 for Cello & Pianoforte, Ave Maria for Cello & Piano, Moonlight Serenade for Cello & Piano, Tico-Tico no fubá for Violin, Cello & Piano, Tico-Tico no fubá for Viola, Cello & Piano, Rondo Alla Turca for Cello & Piano, Were You There? for Cello & Piano, Air on the G string for Cello Duo, 7 Popular Carols for two Cellos, A Cellist Goes Ballroom Dancing, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Cello & Piano, Ukrainian National Anthem Shche ne vmerla Ukraina for Cello Quintet, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Violin, Cello & Piano, Ukrainian National Anthem (Щс нс вмсрла України ні слава, ні воля) for Cello & Piano in A minor, Japanese National Anthem (Kimigayo) for Violin & Cello, Marche Funèbre d'une Marionnette for Cello Quartet, Largo (Ombra mai fu) from Xerces for Three Celli, Ave Maria "Ellens dritter Gesang" for Cello & Pianoforte, Ombra mai fu for Cello & Piano, Intermezzo from Cavalleria Rusticana for Cello & Piano, Jesu, Joy of Man's Desiring for Cello & Piano, Scottish National Anthem for String Orchestra and Indonesian National Anthem for String Orchestra

 Reviews of Tambourin for Solo Cello & Piano